keckmi/LearnStuffApp/README.md

 ## News
 *more terms and questions are added from time to time*

-23 February: pics added to organigramm, erm & erm notations
+25 February: lexicon lf1 term content abscence fixed
-18 February: pics added to druckkostenvergleich, netzplantechnik, darlehen & nutzwertanalyse
+23, 18 & 05 February: pics added to organigramm, erm & erm notations, druckkostenvergleich, netzplantechnik,darlehen & nutzwertanalyse, zuschlags, rückwärts & gewinnkalkulation
 05 February: pics added to zuschlags, rückwärts & gewinnkalkulation
 25 January: chapters to new main function "Lexicon", yet not all posted in,
 will be slowly done trugh learning process for next exam till end of april,